Kristina01111000/Drws_site/README.md

 - Get an email started for users, for the documentary
 - Go over personhood score question
 	- a. got 4 element balance or "personhood" score - actually need help understanding what my actual score is, is it a number or total of all percentages?
+ - 	he sent a document with the changes he wants